-What Debts Can Be Consolidated and Which Cannot?
+What Debts Can Be Consolidated in Alberta and Which Cannot?

 However, before you assume that all of your debts can be consolidated and made simpler, that, unfortunately, isn’t the case.
-There are some types of debt that are not eligible to be consolidated.
+There are some types of debt that are not eligible to be consolidated in Alberta and Canada, in general.
 Let’s take a closer look at the types of debt that can and cannot be consolidated.

 - Credit card debt